 1876 Fort Sam Houston established as new quartermaster depot.

-1880s King William, first residential suburb, begins to be developed by German immigrants.
+1880s King William, first residential suburb, is developed by German immigrants.

 1939-40 Works Project Administration builds River Walk, based on plans drawn up in 1929 by architect Robert H. H. Hugman.

-1998 Opening of the Nelson A. Rockefeller Center for Latin American Art, a three-story, $11-million addition to the San Antonio Museum of Art; reopening of the Empire Theatre.
+1998 Opening of the Nelson A. Rockefeller Center for Latin American Art, a three-story, $11-million addition to the San Antonio Museum of Art.

 1999 San Antonio Spurs outgrow the Alamodome; funding approved for the new SBC Center.
-Spurs win the NBA championship.
+Spurs win the first of many NBA championships.

-2002 Opening of SBC Center, new home to the Spurs, the rodeo, and more; now called AT&T center.
+2002 Opening of SBC Center, new home to the Spurs, the rodeo, and more; now called AT&T Center.
+Silver Ventures purchases the shuttered Pearl Brewery property and begins its renovation and adaptive reuse projects.